“Infinite endless labor makes the masterpiece”

 The following photos will show the construction of a lamp from start to finish.
 The most important aspect of reproducing a Tiffany lamp is the selection and layout of the glass.
 This is the stage where the artistry of a Tiffany pattern will come to life.
 At this stage, the artist is creating.
 After this step, the glass artist is constructing.

 When beginning a project, the pattern is studied and appropriate glass is chosen at a light table.
 Since the appearance of opalescent glass will vary when viewed with different light sources, the light source of the light table must be the same as that used to illuminate the completed lamp.
 For example, some purple glass will look purple in daylight, but will appear brown in incandescent light.
-Modern compact fluorescent lights will also change the appearance of a sheet of glass.
+Modern LED bulbs will also change the appearance of a sheet of glass.
 Clear and frosted lightbulbs must be considered, as frosted will flatten the look of some glasses while clear bulbs will provide more sparkle.